Jubaroo/AddKingdomItemsMod/README.md

 # AddKingdomItemsMod

 - Enables the creation of PMK wagons, banners, and flags not normally able to be crafted.
+- Prerequisites: Server mod loader 0.34.1 or greater
+- Unzip this archive into the mods folder.
+No additional mods required on server or client side!
+- See AddKingdomItemsMod.properties for vehicle configuration settings

 **New in version 1.4**